eBay Logo

 Since the logo is copyrighted, you can only use it with written permission from the company’s executives.
 This ensures the logo is used correctly and protects the brand’s identity.

-Unauthorized logo use can lead to legal issues, so following company rules and getting the necessary permissions is important.
+Unauthorized use of the logo can lead to legal issues, so it is important to follow company rules and obtain the necessary permissions.
 This helps maintain the brand’s integrity and ensures it is represented accurately and respectfully.

 Has eBay changed its logo?